hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Game/README.md

 ![](img/CreatingGame/9.png)

+* Use the *Currencies* check boxes to select which currencies you want to use in your game.
+If you clear a check box, the currency is hidden in the portal.
+This doesn't mean that the currency is disabled in your game but it will be hidden across the portal interface.
+For example, you'll not see the currency when you create, configure, and edit your Virtual Goods.
 * Set *Signup Bonuses* for any of six currencies.
 Each new player will be credited with the currency amounts when they first register for your game.
 * Select the *Platform Features* you want for your game - by default, all are selected.
 * Under *Integrations*, select the 3rd-party providers you want to integrate your game with - by default, none are selected.